wpframe/WorstPasswordGenerator/README.md

 # WorstPasswordGenerator
-Generates the worst possible password based on a password policy.
-To be used for testing common-password checking.
+Finds the worst possible passwords based on a password policy.
+To be used for testing common password checking.

+Place password lists into `lists/`, run the program and specify your password policy, and the script will scan for common passwords that meet your password policy.

 ```
 options: